 In 16 years of working as a yoga teacher, a massage therapist and a Pilates teacher, I have come to understand that really being able to feel what is happening in our own bodies, helps us to develop better relationships with and a better understanding of ourselves, our physical challenges and limitations.
 With a greater ability to feel and understand, we are empowered to help ourselves in a more informed way.

-I established Pilates South West in 2011, and have been teaching and studying Pilates fulltime for the past 6 years now.
-I opened The Pilates Studio Totnes, in September 2016, and with a very busy timetable from Monday - Saturday, there are now even more Pilates options to help you on your way to your Pilates best!
+I established Pilates South West in 2011, and have been teaching and studying Pilates fulltime for the past 8 years now.
+I opened The Pilates Studio Totnes in 2016, and with a very busy timetable from Monday - Saturday, there are now even more Pilates options to help you on your way to your Pilates best!